dvoltaire/website-availability/README.md

 docker-compose up -d

 # To run just the producer:
-docker-compose up -d producer
+docker-compose up -d producer-metrics

 # To run just the consumer:
-docker-compose up -d consumer
+docker-compose up -d consumer-metrics

 # When finishing running the app
 docker-compose down -v